 4) Debt pay down: $10,000 a month without fail, and $100,000 in 12 months if the 10-year yield doesn't get to 2.5% and stocks do not correct by 10%.

 5) Real estate alternatives: An additional $100,000 – $500,000 in real estate crowdfunding if existing investments do well.

-Given all the fund’s investments are equity and not debt, it can take years to see any type of returns, which is exactly what I want because of my current high tax rate, especially since I just sold a house.
+Given all the fund's investments are equity and not debt, it can take years to see any type of returns.
+This is exactly what I want because of my current high tax rate, especially since I just sold a house.
 I plan to have dinner with a member of the investment committee before committing more capital.